Far Country: Scenes from American Culture by Franco Moretti

 Desacralization: masterpieces are not miracles, they are work: many disparate elements, intricately put together.

 And criticism is work in turn: the counter-mastery of taking masterpieces apart.
 There’s one problem with this theory, though: masterpieces are miracles, or else everyone would write them all the time.
-And they are products not of superior intelligence—I have no doubt that Moretti is much smarter and more learned than Walt Whitman or Arthur Miller—but of more thoroughgoing openness to reality.
+And they are products not of superior intelligence—I have no doubt that Moretti is smarter than Walt Whitman or Arthur Miller or myself—but of more thorough openness to reality.

 Artistic forms, when they are successful and inventive, are not rational calculations willfully carved into chaos; they are rather the products of inspiration and intuition as much as of deliberation, the willingness to be provoked by experience—and not only that of the economic order: there are more things in heaven and earth, etc.—into the generation of more objects to experience more richly.

-Refusing to distinguish between art and propaganda—Frankenstein is a masterwork of Shakespearean resonance, Dracula a piece of influential schlock—and refusing to acknowledge that the greatest work is infinitely complex in form and and infinitely unpredictable in influence, Moretti leaves us with a vision of the world that excludes half of it: all power, no beauty; all matter, no spirit.
+Refusing to distinguish between art and propaganda and refusing to acknowledge that the greatest work is infinitely complex in form and and infinitely unpredictable in influence, Moretti leaves us with a vision of the world that excludes half of it: all power, no beauty; all matter, no spirit.
 And I would hesitate to say this if Moretti were not himself such a believer in homologies between the aesthetic and the social, but an ideology where force alone is real and receptivity and mutuality—love, in a word—a weak myth may have its baleful effects not only on literary criticism but also on the private life.

 At the end of his introduction to Far Country, Moretti laments the neoliberal university, where students are merely consumers and education serves only economic rationality.
 Yet what does he offer in its place?
-Criticism reduced to technique without the element of creative agency that always made it an art as well as a science, art itself redefined as social mechanism to be defused by the student and teacher.
-Everything is made rational and assessed for predictable functioning; no object or discourse is left standing that could model complexity that is not chaos and order that is not imposition.
+He reduces criticism to technique without the element of creative agency that always made it an art as well as a science; he redefines art itself as social mechanism to be defused by the student and teacher.
+Everything in his work is made rational and assessed for predictable functioning; no object or discourse is left standing that could model complexity that is not chaos and order that is not imposition.